vasmks/portfolio-code-temp/docs/model_choices.md

 ## Optional: MA-Net bubble masking

+`ManetBubbleMasker` (`src/toontra/modules/manet_bubble_masker.py`) provides
-`ManetBubbleMasker` (`src/toontra/modules/manet_bubble_masker.py`) is the learned alternative to `WhiteBubbleMasker`.
+MA-Net-based speech-bubble segmentation as an alternative to `WhiteBubbleMasker`.
 Its separately distributed checkpoint, `toontra_manet_resnet34_bubble_segmentation.pth`, was trained for this public reconstruction using Segmentation Models PyTorch's `MAnet` with a `resnet34` encoder, fine-tuned on the public Roboflow [`manga-segment_v2`](https://universe.roboflow.com/), version 5, speech-bubble segmentation dataset.
 It is a new checkpoint produced by this training run, not the original production checkpoint.